 More information on these techniques is available in the guidance document Reducing river bank erosion: A best practice guide for farmers and other land managers.

 You do not need to apply for a licence for this work as long as you can comply with the following General Binding Rules (GBRs), available in detail in the CAR Practical Guide:

 (a) GBR 25 for the placement of the trees or parts of trees;

 (b) GBR 9 if operating a vehicle or other machinery in the river to carry out the bank work.

-If you are interested in attending future site visits please email SEPA at Riverbank Protect.
+If you are interested in attending future site visits please email SEPA at using our online contact form.